chasdabigone/Custody-Free-Quipuswap-Wrapper/docs/quipuswap_liquidity_proxy.md

 # Quipuswap-Liquidity-Proxy
-This is a fork of https://github.com/Hover-Labs/kolibri-contracts/blob/master/smart_contracts/dev-fund.py
+This contract is a fork of https://github.com/Hover-Labs/kolibri-contracts/blob/master/smart_contracts/dev-fund.py

 **Overview**

 A LiquidityFund contract collects funds in kUSD and XTZ for interaction with a Quipuswap AMM Contract.

 The LiquidityFund can add and remove liquidity, along with utilizing Quipuswap governance.
-It can also disburse any XTZ and tokens it contains.
+It can also disburse any XTZ or tokens it contains.

 The LiquidityFund contract has two permissions on it: